AlexsLemonade/refinebio-docs/docs/main_text.md

 # Species compendia

-TODO: Note about release schedule and/or presence on Zenodo

-refine.bio periodically releases compendia comprised of all the samples from a species that we were able to process.
+In the future, refine.bio will periodically release compendia comprised of all the samples from a species that we were able to process.
 We refer to these as **species compendia**.
-We process these compendia in a manner that is different from the options that are available via the web user interface.
+We'll process these compendia in a manner that is different from the options that are available via the web user interface.
+We describe our intended processing pipeline below.
 Instead of selecting only genes available in all samples, we take the union of all genes, filling in any missing values with `NA` (e.g., perform a full outer join as illustrated below).

 ![outer join](https://user-images.githubusercontent.com/15315514/44534241-4dde9100-a6c5-11e8-8a9c-aa147e294e81.png)